ThDilos/SOTN2-FoxGuardian-Origin/README.md

 Pehkui - https://modrinth.com/mod/pehkui/versions?g=1.20.1&l=fabric

 ### Installing the Origin
-1. Head to [Release]() and download the latest Datapack and Resource Pack\
+1. Head to [Release](https://github.com/ThDilos/SOTN2-FoxGuardian-Origin/releases) and download the latest Datapack and Resource Pack.\
 Datapack contains the Origin itself, resource pack only contains the texture of the Spirit Energy bar
 2. Drag the Datapack into your Minecraft World's `datapack\` folder.
 3. Drag the Resource Pack into your Minecraft's `resourcepack\` folder.
 4. Enable the Resource Pack via in-game menu.
-5. Use `/origin gui` to re-choose your Origin (If you have already chosen one), and use the Arrows to navigate to `Fox Guardian` Origin to use
+5. Use `/origin gui` to re-choose your Origin (If you have already chosen one), and navigate to `Fox Guardian` Origin.